 The County, which is governed by a seven-member board of commissioners, is one of the 100 counties established in North Carolina under North Carolina General Statute 153A-10.
 As required by generally accepted accounting principles, these financial statements present the County and its component units, legally separate entities for which the County is financially accountable.
 Carolina County's Water District Number 1 and Water District Number 2 exist to provide and maintain water systems for the County residents within the districts.
-The Districts are reported as enterprise funds in the County's financial statements.
+These Districts are blended component units and, as such, are reported as enterprise funds of the County.
 Carolina County Industrial Facility and Pollution Control Financing Authority (the Authority) exists to issue and service revenue bond debt of private businesses for economic development purposes.
 The Authority has no financial transactions or account balances; therefore, it is not presented in the basic financial statements.
-The Carolina County Hospital (the Hospital), which has a September 30 year-end, and the Carolina County ABC Board (the Board), which has a June 30 year end, are presented as if they are separate proprietary funds of the County (discrete presentation).
-The blended presentation method presents component units as a department or unit of the County and offers no separate presentation as with the discrete method.
-The Carolina County Tourism Development Authority (the TDA), which has a June 30 year end and is presented as if it is a governmental fund (discrete presentation), has elected not to issue separate financial statements, but to include all relevant information required by generally accepted accounting principles as supplementary information in the County's Annual Financial Report.
+The Carolina County Hospital (the Hospital), which has a September 30 year-end, and the Carolina County ABC Board (the Board), which has a June 30 year end, are discretely presented component units and are reported in a separate column in the government-wide financial statements to emphasize they are both legally and substantively separate from the County.
+The Carolina County Tourism Development Authority (the TDA), which has a June 30 year end and is also a discretely presented component unit.
+The TDA does not issue separate financial statements.
+Accordingly, all relevant information required by generally accepted accounting principles (fund statements and reconciliations to government-wide statements) is presented as supplementary information in the County's Annual Comprehensive Financial Report (ACFR).

 Component Unit Reporting Method Criteria for Inclusion Separate Financial Statements Water District No. 1 Blended Under State law [NCGS 162A-89], the County's board of commissioners also serve as the governing board for the District.
 None issued Water District No. 2 Blended Under State law [NCGS 162A-89], the County's board of commissioners also serve as the governing board for the District.
 None issued.
 Tourism Development Authority Discrete The Authority exists to promote tourism within the county.
-The County commissioners appointed the governing board of the Authority and at least one- half of the members are required to be active in the promotion of travel and tourism within the County or must be affiliated with businesses that collect the None issued.
+The County commissioners appointed the governing board of the Authority and at least one-half of the members are required to be active in the promotion of travel and tourism within the County or must be affiliated with businesses that collect the occupancy taxes.

-occupancy taxes.
 The County has final approval of the appointees to the governing board.
 The county finance officer is the ex officio finance officer of the Authority.
+None issued.

-Carolina County Industrial Facility and Pollution Control Financing Authority Discrete The Authority is governed by a seven-member board of commissioners that is appointed by the county commissioners.
-The County can remove any commissioner of the Authority with or without cause.
-None issued Carolina County Hospital Discrete The hospital is a public hospital operated by a not- for-profit corporation which has leased the hospital facilities from the County for a period of 99 years.
-The County appoints the board of trustees for the Hospital.
+Carolina County Discrete The Authority is governed by a seven-member board None issued Industrial Facility of commissioners that is appointed by the county and Pollution Control commissioners.
+The County can remove any Financing Authority commissioner of the Authority with or without cause.
+Carolina County Discrete The hospital is a public hospital operated by a not- Carolina County Hospital Hospital for-profit corporation which has leased the hospital 123 Medical Drive facilities from the County for a period of 99 years.
+Dogwood, NC 00000 The County appoints the board of trustees for the Hospital.
 The County has also issued general obligation debt on behalf of the hospital.
-Carolina County Hospital 123 Medical Drive Dogwood, NC 00000 Carolina County ABC Board Discrete The members of the ABC Board's governing board are appointed by the County.
-The ABC Board is required by State Statute to distribute its surpluses to the General Fund of the County.
-Carolina County ABC Board 456 Party Avenue Dogwood, NC 00000
+Carolina County ABC Board Discrete The members of the ABC Board's governing board are appointed by the County.
+The ABC Board is Carolina County ABC Board THE BOAT required by State Statute to distribute its surpluses to the General Fund of the County.
+456 Party Avenue Dogwood, NC 00000